IdeasLabUT/Latent-Space-Hawkes/README.md

 # Latent-Space-Hawkes
-Python implementation of the Latent Space Hawkes (LSH) model for continuous-time dynamic networks
+Python implementation of the Latent Space Hawkes (LSH) model for continuous-time dynamic networks.

-This repo contains the Python implementation and code to replicate experiments for LSH model in the paper [A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks](https://arxiv.org/abs/2205.09263), accpeted by UAI 2022.
+This repo contains the Python implementation and code to replicate experiments for LSH model in the paper: [A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks](https://arxiv.org/abs/2205.09263), accpeted by UAI 2022.

 ---